Conflict Anxiety

 Once the divorce is over and the financial proceedings (ancillary relief) and child contact arrangements are settled, things usually tails off.
 You may find after 6-12 months you may even have a reasonable relationship with your partner.

-If you have children together aged under 11 (or have mental health conditions, or special needs), then long-term cooperation will be needed.
+If you have children together aged under 11 (or have mental health conditions, or special needs), then long-term parental cooperation with your will generally be needed.
 If you have not managed this situation during your relationship then it is time to sort this now.

 Going to court is mentally and emotionally exhausting.
-Whether you’re facing a divorce hearing, financial dispute or custody battle, the pressure of legal proceedings can trigger stress, panic, and emotional overwhelm.
-Find my practical, evidence-based strategies ways to stay calm, clear-headed, and confident before, during and after your court case.
+Whether you’re facing a divorce hearing, financial dispute or custody battle, the pressure of legal proceedings can trigger stress, panic and emotional overwhelm.
+Find out how to calm the mental storm.

 When faced with conflict, your brain detects a threat - whether real or perceived - activating your fight, flight, or freeze response.
-Many people deal with conflict by avoiding it all together.
-This can lead to:
+Many people deal with conflict by being reactive:

 Overreacting – Raising your voice, shutting down or becoming defensive.